Course overview

 International

 Note: For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
 AECC University College is registered with the OfS.
-You can view the register here and search for our AECC University College.
+View the register and search for AECC University College.

 Additional course costs

 Your tuition fees will cover the cost of all mandatory elements of your course.
-There are additional course related costs that are not included in the tuition fees, including details of the fees for clinical placements undertaken at the School of Radiology.
+There are additional course related costs that are not included in the tuition fees, including details of the fees for clinical placements undertaken.
 You will need to budget for theses costs when you plan your spending.

 Visit our student finance pages for more information on: